Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

           0 0 0
 ```

-?[Given the grid above, how many way can you place a tile with area 9 on the grid such that the 9 is covered?]
+?[Given the grid above, how many ways can you place a tile with area 9 on the grid such that the number 9 is covered?]
 - [ ] I have no idea.
 - [ ] 4
 - [ ] 3